 Residents Advocacy Meeting

-A meeting is conducted once a month, thereby providing a safe forum for residents to meet and articulate their opinions and suggestions on any area of life within the Hospital.
+A meeting is conducted bi-monthly, thereby providing a safe forum for residents to meet and articulate their opinions and suggestions on any area of life within the Hospital.
 Every effort is made to act on any proposals or suggestions made.
 This meeting is facilitated by a volunteer advocate.

 There are also shops in Bishopstown (5 minutes North by car) or Dunnes Stores (5 minutes East by car on the dual carriageway).
 Additionally, Ballincollig has a variety of shops and restaurants (10 minutes by car).